-The ACD may transfer Shareholders' personal information to countries located outside the European Economic Area (the "EEA").
+The ACD may transfer Shareholders' personal data to countries or territories located outside the UK.
+This may happen when the ACD's servers, suppliers and/or service providers are based outside the UK.

-This may happen when the ACD's servers, suppliers and/or service providers are based outside the EEA.
-The data protection laws and other laws of these countries may not be as comprehensive as those that apply within the EEA.
-In these instances the ACD will take steps to ensure that Shareholders' privacy rights are respected.
-Details relevant to a Shareholder may be provided upon request.
+Where, under Data Protection Laws, such transfer is subject to a requirement to take additional steps to adequately protect the Shareholders' personal data, the ACD will take such steps as necessary to ensure that Shareholders' privacy rights are respected (this is particularly relevant if the transfer is to outside the EEA).
+Details relevant to a transfer of Shareholder personal data outside of the UK may be provided upon request.